 For most investigators, Excel is the tool of choice to analyse financial information.

-In this course participants experience how to use Excel to organise and analyse large volumes of data such as banking records, invoices, phone records and commercial transactions.
+In this course, you will use Excel to organise and analyse large volumes of data such as banking records, invoices, phone records and commercial transactions.
+You will learn to: